 What do I need to bring?

-If you are a new patient, please bring a current medication list, the paperwork that RSSC mailed you or that you printed from our website, photo identification and your insurance card(s).
-If you are a current patient please bring a current medication list if your medications have changed since your last visit, photo identification and your insurance card.
+If you are a new patient, please bring a current medication list, photo identification and your insurance card(s).
+If you are a current patient, please bring a current medication list if your medications have changed since your last visit, photo identification and your insurance card.
 We recommend that you bring a book or a mobile device to help pass the time since the Mohs process can be lengthy.
 RSSC also provides a variety of magazines in the lobby as well as a coffee bar with light snacks.

 Can I eat breakfast?